ecordell/pymacaroons/README.md

 # Add a caveat for the target service
 m.add_first_party_caveat('general caveat')

+# Serialize for transport in a cookie, url, OAuth token, etc
+serialized = m.serialize()

+# Some time later, the service recieves the macaroon and must verify it
+n = Macaroon(serialized=serialized)

+v = Verifier()

 # General caveats are verified by an arbitrary functions
 def general_caveat_validator(predicate):
     return predicate == 'general caveat'

-# Some time later, the service recieves the macaroon and must verify it
-v = Verifier()

 # The verifier is informed of all relevant contextual information needed
 # to verify incoming macaroons
 v.satisfy_general(general_caveat_validator)